mruhlin/shoutbox/README.md

 # shoutbox

 Shoutbox is a lightweight comments widget that developers can easily embed in their web sites.
+It supports real time streaming of new comments as they are submitted by other users.
+Each comment thread is specific to the URL it is on, allowing for easy use across multiple sections of your web site.

 It is built on a rails-based microservices architecture with UI components built in react.js.

 ![mandatory architecture drawing](flowchart.png)